 That day about 3,000 of the people died.
 (Exodus 32:28b ULT) Here the number three thousand (3,000) is a round number.
 It may have been a little more than that or a little less than that.
 The word "about" shows that it is not an exact number.
 Reason This Is a Translation Issue Some languages do not have words for some of these numbers.

 Translation Principles - Exact numbers should be translated as closely and specifically as they can be. - Rounded numbers can be translated more generally.

 Examples From the Bible When Jared had lived 162 years, he became the father of Enoch.
 After he became the father of Enoch, Jared lived 800 years.
 He became the father of more sons and daughters.
 Jared lived 962 years, and then he died.
 (Genesis 5:18-20 ULT) The numbers 162, 800, and 962 are exact numbers and should be translated with something as close to those numbers as possible.
 Our sister, may you be the mother of thousands of ten thousands.
 (Genesis 24:60b ULT) This is a rounded number.
 It does not say exactly how many descendants she should have, but it was a huge number of them.
-Translation Strategies - (1) Write numbers using numerals. - (2) Write numbers using your language's words or the Gateway Language words for those numbers. - (3) Write numbers using words, and put the numerals in parentheses after them. - (4) Combine words for large numbers. - (5) Use a very general expression for very large rounded numbers and write the numeral in parentheses afterward.
-Examples of Translation Strategies Applied We will use the following verse in our examples:
+Translation Strategies - (1) Write numbers using numerals. - (2) Write numbers using your language's words or the Gateway Language words for those numbers. - (3) Write numbers using words, and put the numerals in parentheses after them. - (4) Combine words for large numbers.

+(5) Use a very general expression for very large rounded numbers and write the numeral in parentheses afterward.
+In order to understand this topic, it would be good to read:

+Translate Unknowns (UTA PDF)

+Examples of Translation Strategies Applied

+We will use the following verse in our examples: